FredAtLandMetrics/corrigible/README.md

 Note, too, that each file is prefixed by an integer.
 This guides **corrigible** when it determines the order in which certain directives are to be executed.

-First, a look at the directives container file will show how similar it is to the machine config file:
+A look at the directive container file will show how similar it is to the machine config file:
 ```YAML
 # this is 57_directives_test.directive.yml